GIVESocialMovement/play-json-form/README.md

 Important compatibility notes
 ------------------------------

-Since we aim to be API compatible with Play's Form, there are certain counter-intuitive behaviours that should be highlighted:
+Since we aim to be API compatible with Play's Form, there are certain counter-intuitive behaviours that should be highlighted.

+The below are the behaviours that you need to enable explicitly:

+* Set `translateNoneToEmpty` to `true` in order to make `seq` accept the absence of the value as `Seq.empty` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L683).
-* `optional(text)` translates an empty string to `None` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L813).
+* Set `translateEmptyStringToNone` to `true` in order to make `optional(text)` translate an empty string to `None` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L813).

+When migrating from Play's Form, you should enable both of these flags to avoid surprises.

+The below behaviours are enabled automatically because they are sensible.
+Here they are:

+* `number` and `longNumber` accept both `JsString` and `JsNumber`.
 * `boolean` accepts both `JsString` and `JsBoolean`.
 It also accepts the absence of the value as `false` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/format/Format.scala#L181).
-* `seq` accepts the absence of the value as `Seq.empty` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L683).
-* `number` and `longNumber` accept both `JsString` and `JsNumber`.

 Most of these behaviours stem from the fact that `JsObject` has more complex types while `Map[String, String]` doesn't.